Production method (Saké)

 Thus two processes of fermentation advance in the Moto :

 i) fermentation to get glucose,

 ii) fermentation to get alcohol.

-In this connection, wine is produced by one process.
+For example, wine is produced by one fermentation.

 Because the wild yeast living in the skin of grapes ferments the glucose in grapes to alcohol.
-In addition, there is no need to multiply the yeast.
+This fact also indicates that there is no need to multiply the yeast.

 Why can Saké contain so much alcohol?

 As always, the reason is in Koji.

 In general, the yeast dies because of the alcohol which it produced by itself ( ii)lactic acid bacteria also die because of the alcohol).